under-Peter/OMEinsum.jl/docs/src/index.md

 # OMEinsum.jl

-This package exports one function, `einsum`, with three interfaces.
+This package mainly exports one function, `einsum`, with three interfaces.
 `einsum` implements functionality similar to the `einsum` function in `numpy`, although some details are different.